PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ```
 ##### I ncident

-According this Article [Lrt.lt](https://www.lrt.lt/naujienos/lietuvoje/2/2215652/kaip-ir-kokie-tamo-duomenys-buvo-nutekinti-vogta-is-vartotoju-kompiuteriu-ispeja-del-galimo-pavojaus) TAMO e.service users are constantly attacked from entities who want to get data from this Site.
+According this Article [Lrt.lt](https://www.lrt.lt/naujienos/lietuvoje/2/2215652/kaip-ir-kokie-tamo-duomenys-buvo-nutekinti-vogta-is-vartotoju-kompiuteriu-ispeja-del-galimo-pavojaus) TAMO e.service users are constantly attacked by malicious entities who want to get data from this Site & their Users.
 Statement: Probable data collection activity from a long long past.
-Service users compromising e.service, so probably they need to refresh Knowledge of Cybersecurity.
+Service users are compromising e.service by themselves, so probably they need to refresh some Knowledge of Cybersecurity.
 ```

 ```